What You Need to Know About Paralegal or Legal Assistant

 - Real Estate Closer

-In 2016, there was an estimated number of 285,600 jobs in the United States for Paralegal or Legal Assistant.
+In the United States, there were 285,600 jobs for Paralegal or Legal Assistant in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 41,800 new jobs for Paralegal or Legal Assistant by 2026.
-The BLS estimates 34,700 yearly job openings in this field.
+There will be an estimated 34,700 positions for Paralegal or Legal Assistant per year.

 The states with the most job growth for Paralegal or Legal Assistant are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Alaska, Ohio, or Maryland.
 These states have the worst job growth for this type of profession.